“If we don’t treat teaching as a profession, we won’t have professionals in our classrooms.”

 The Teacher Pipeline in North Carolina

 The teacher pipeline is an interconnected system that extends from recruiting individuals into the profession, developing them as teaching professionals, and retaining them through retirement.
-The pipeline begins with attracting new teachers to enter into the field.
-Once inside the profession, teachers are developed, and retained over time through administrative support, local public policy support, classroom support, peer support, and community involvement (Bankert, 2018).
+The pipeline begins with attracting new teachers to enter the field.
+Once inside the profession, teachers are developed, and retained over time through administrative support, local policy support, classroom support, peer support, and community involvement (Bankert, 2018).

 The teacher pipeline in North Carolina has been shrinking for years.
-According to a 2019 research brief by the Education Policy Initiative at Carolina, the UNC school system, made up of 16 universities, is the largest supplier of public school teachers in NC.
+According to a 2019 research brief by the Education Policy Initiative at Carolina, the UNC school system, made up of 16 universities, is the largest supplier of public school teachers in North Carolina.
 As shown in Figure 1, there has been a fairly steady decline over the years in the number of students enrolled in a bachelor’s program in education, a critical pathway for the teacher pipeline.

 Figure 1.
-Enrollment in Education Programs in the UNC System 2012 – 2021
+Enrollment in Education Programs in the UNC System 2012 – 2024

 Data collected from the UNC System Interactive Data Dashboard